Have your say

-The following submissions were received in response to the draft National Catholic Safeguarding Standards.
+The following submissions were received in response to the draft National Catholic Safeguarding Standards released in April 2018.
 Individuals, organisations and groups responded to an online survey.
 Feedback received in formats other than the online survey have not been published.

 1 John Rowland pdf

 9 Anonymous pdf

 10 Guyra Neighbourhood Centre Inc pdf